Georgia entry requirements for Cameroon passport holders

 Frequently asked questions

-No, the eVisa is not extendable.
-You must leave before it expires.
-If you want to stay longer, you'd need to exit and re-enter with a new visa or check if you qualify for a different visa type.
+No, the visa type for Cameroonian citizens is not extendable.
+You must leave Georgia before your visa expires.
+If you need to stay longer, you would need to exit and re-enter with a new visa.

 Official sources